-My current research project focuses on the non-local character of quantum entanglement and the tensions between the said non-locality and Relativity.
+My current project focuses on the non-local character of quantum entanglement and tensions between quantum non-locality and Relativity.
 I suspect that the classical notion of causation is the source of misconception in this research filed.
-So, I ask about the causal demand of Relativity and how such a demand should be related to the problematic quantum non-locality.
+Hence, I ask about the causal demand of Relativity and how such a demand should be related to the problematic quantum non-locality.
 Moreover, via assessing the metaphysical status of Reichenbach's common cause principle, I examine the most promising account of explaining causal connections between space-like separated events.

 Preceding to the above project, I completed a Master's dissertation in the Philosophy of Physics.
 My Master's dissertation, which is entitled "On the Reality of the Wavefunction," investigates the validity of the Pusey-Barrett-Rudolph (PBR) theorem and its implications for the ontological status of the wavefunction.
 In this work, I argue that PBR's finding should not be construed as an argument for/against any philosophical stand toward the ontology of the wavefunction.